-Israeli forces kill 2 Palestinians in shootout in the occupied West Bank
+Israeli forces kill 2 wanted Palestinians in shootout in the occupied West Bank

-NABLUS, West Bank (AP) — Israeli forces killed two Palestinians in a flashpoint city in the occupied West Bank Friday, days after Israel concluded a major two-day offensive meant to crack down on militants.
+NABLUS, West Bank (AP) — Israeli forces killed two wanted Palestinians in a flashpoint city in the occupied West Bank Friday, days after Israel concluded a major two-day offensive meant to crack down on militants.

 The persistent violence raised questions about the effectiveness of the raid earlier this week, which saw Israel launch rare airstrikes on militant targets, deploy hundreds of troops and cause widespread damage to roads, homes and businesses.
 As a result of the raid, 12 Palestinians and one Israeli soldier were killed.